 All this week, after the unspeakably sad events in Orlando, there has been a lot of talk about how gay bars and clubs are spaces of community, where LGTBQ individuals can converge and live openly and freely.
 All that is true — gay venues are our community’s churches, where major cultural movements were conjured, where house music, disco, and voguing were invented, and where important drag artists like RuPaul, Jackie Beat and Murray Hill cut their teeth.

 In my youth, frequenting clubs and bars was where I could go dance and feel free with people who didn’t care if I was gay.
 That is a very important thing.
-Earlier this week, the New York Times asked, Jane Lynch and Don Lemon to recall their first experiences at a gay bar and, invariably, their answers were touching, warm, and funny.
+Earlier this week, the New York Times asked a number of prominent gay men and women like Andy Cohen, Jane Lynch and Don Lemon to recall their first experiences at a gay bar and, invariably, their answers were touching, warm, and funny.
 Some reports are also a little suspiciously twee.
 Last week Ari Shapiro on NPR recalled years earlier how he was in Florida on assignment and went to the Pulse for a drink.
 Some local gays came up and introduced themselves and they went out the next night and had fun.
 "Do you remember why you approached me," Shapiro asked, and a guy told him, “We just saw you there by yourself and wanted to be sure you didn’t feel alone!"
 It's a sweet sentiment but: yeah, right.
 I know why they went up to him.
 Have you seen Ari Shapiro?
 He is hotter than the hottest hot.

 Something is missing in these exaltations.
 I have had some of the most thrilling, sexy, empowering, unifying times at bars over the years, but I have also had some of the worst, loneliest and most humiliating experiences there, too.
 They are places where I wrestled with desire.
 They are dives where you can make really dumb mistakes and get run over by a tank emotionally and learn to live with yourself.
 Gay bars help you evolve.
 If you survive.